friendly-bits/geoip-shell/README.md

 ## **P.s.**

-- If you like this project, please take a second to give it a star on Github.
-This helps other people to find it.
 - I would appreciate a report of whether it works or doesn't work on your system (please specify which).
 You can use the Github Discussions tab for that.
 - If you find a bug or want to request a feature, please let me know by opening an issue.